 6. Claiming Business Expenses

 One of the benefits of transitioning from a hobby to a business is the ability to claim business expenses.
 These expenses reduce your taxable income, ultimately lowering your tax bill.
-However, it’s important to understand which expenses are allowable and how to claim them correctly.
+However, it is important to understand which expenses are allowable and how to claim them correctly.
 Knowing how to manage and claim expenses is a valuable accounting tip for transitioning from hobby to business.

 Allowable Expenses